 Tours range from half-day to full-day hiking tours and typically include taking a dip in an El Yunque waterfall.
 The full-day tours can usually be booked as a combo tour with a bio bay kayak tour outside the park for later that evening.

 You can also book an El Yunque zipline adventure located at the edge of the forest which typically includes a swim in a natural pool, as well.
-Or choose a tour take takes you off-the-beaten-path in El Yunque to discover a different side of the park.
+Or choose a tour that takes you off-the-beaten-path in El Yunque to discover a different side of the park.

-However, I’d have gladly chosen an El Yunque rainforest tour if I didn’t have a rental car rather than miss out on visiting such a beautiful natural place!
+I’d have gladly chosen an El Yunque rainforest tour if I didn’t have a rental car rather than miss out on visiting such a beautiful natural place!

 El Yunque Waterfalls